 - Upper respiratory infections are the most common illness resulting in missed work or school.

-- Antibiotics are rarely needed to treat upper respiratory infections and generally should be avoided, unless the doctor suspects a bacterial infection.
+- Antibiotics are rarely needed to treat upper respiratory infections and generally should be avoided unless the doctor suspects a bacterial infection.

 What is an upper respiratory infection?

 The upper respiratory tract includes the sinuses, nasal passages, pharynx, and larynx.
-These structures direct the air we breath from the outside to the trachea and eventually to the lungs for respiration to take place.
+These structures direct the air we breathe from the outside to the trachea and eventually to the lungs for respiration to take place.

 An upper respiratory tract infection, or upper respiratory infection, is an infectious process of any of the components of the upper airway.

 Infection of the specific areas of the upper respiratory tract can be named specifically.
-Examples of these may include rhinitis (inflammation of the nasal cavity), sinus infection (sinusitis or rhinosinusitis) - inflammation of the sinuses located around the nose, common cold (nasopharyngitis) - inflammation of the nares, pharynx, hypopharynx, uvula, and tonsils, pharyngitis (inflammation of the pharynx, uvula, and tonsils), epiglottitis (inflammation of the upper portion of the larynx or the epiglottis), laryngitis (inflammation of the larynx), laryngotracheitis (inflammation of the larynx and the trachea), and tracheitis (inflammation of the trachea).
+Examples of these may include rhinitis (inflammation of the nasal cavity), sinus infection (sinusitis or rhinosinusitis) -- inflammation of the sinuses located around the nose, common cold (nasopharyngitis) -- inflammation of the nares, pharynx, hypopharynx, uvula, and tonsils, pharyngitis (inflammation of the pharynx, uvula, and tonsils), epiglottitis (inflammation of the upper portion of the larynx or the epiglottis), laryngitis (inflammation of the larynx), laryngotracheitis (inflammation of the larynx and the trachea), and tracheitis (inflammation of the trachea).